rdonka/PASTaUserGuide/docs/functiondocumentation.md

 * Fields in subject and file key must be named uniquely.
 The only field that should be named the same in both keys is Subject.

 ## extractTDTdata
 This function is used to extract TDT data from saved blocks recorded via the software _Synapse_.
 For each block, extractTDTdata calls the function "TDTbin2mat" (TDT, 2019) and inputs the RawFolderPath to extract fiber photometry data recorded with Synapse.
 Extracted blocks are parsed it into a single data structure containing all fields, streams, and epocs.
+Extracted signal streams are trimmed to remove the first 5 seconds by default (trimming can be adjusted if desired).
 The function will identify the signal channel by matching the names in the input SIGSTREAMNAMES and the control channel by matching the names in the input BAQSTREAMNAMES.
 The name inputs can include a list of stream names if channel naming conventions vary by rig.
 Each block is saved as a separate data structure in a '.mat' file at the location specified by the inputs in extractedfolderpaths.

 **INPUTS:**